just-hms/jim/README.md

 	jim --watch command
 	```

-	will launch a command in background and time it.
+	will launch the specified command *in background* and time it.

-in future `jim --sync` will let you share commands between multiple devices.
+In future `jim --sync` will let you share commands between multiple devices.

 ## Installation
 ### Windows installation